neil-unomaha/flashcard_app/README.md

 `../imported_dbs/flashcard_cissp_storage`.

 What this means:
-- Your Active Storage directory (location where all your associated attachments live) will be located outside of your app in the **imported_dbs/flashcard_cissp_storage** directory (but again, you can easily change the location if you want to).
+- Your Active Storage directory (location where all your associated attachments live) will be located *up one directory* from this app's location on your computer, and within the **imported_dbs/flashcard_cissp_storage** directory (but again, you can easily change the location if you want to).

 Personally, I decided to nest my flashcard app into a directory called **meta_apps**.
 Inside my meta_apps directory you can see the **flashcard_app**, as well as the **imported_dbs** directory where all the flashcard app data lives: